Vaccine Information

 Respiratory syncytial virus (RSV) doesn’t typically cause serious illness in healthy children and adults.
 But for older adults and infants under 1 year of age, RSV can develop into more serious respiratory illnesses like pneumonia or bronchiolitis that potentially require hospitalization.

-The CDC recommends RSV immunizations for people 75 and older and for those 60-74 who are at increased risk of severe RSV.
+The American Academy of Family Physicians recommends immunizations for people 75 and older who are at increased risk of severe RSV.

-To protect babies, the CDC recommends a vaccine for pregnant women and an RSV antibody treatment for infants.
+To protect babies, the American Academy of Pediatrics (AAP) recommends a vaccine for pregnant women and an RSV antibody treatment for infants.

 The maternal vaccine allows antibodies to transfer to babies in utero, giving protection against RSV when the baby is born.